deadlydog/PowerShell.tiPS/ReadMe.md

 There are 2 ways to submit your tip to tiPS:

 1. Use [the GitHub issue template](https://github.com/deadlydog/PowerShell.tiPS/issues/new?template=new_powershell_tip.yml) to create a PR for your new tip.
-   This is the easiest method, but since a GitHub Action creates the PR, you will not be recorded as the contributor in git.
+   This is the easiest way to submit a tip.
-   However, you can still put your name or handle in the tip's `Author` field.
 1. Fork the repo and create a PR for your tip the traditional way, by following the steps below.
-   This method is a bit more work, but you will be recorded as the contributor in git.
+   You will need to use fork the repo if you want to contribute other changes to the module as well, besides just new tips.

    Follow the steps below to fork the repo and manually submit your PR:
    1. Fork this repo to your account ([See GitHub docs](https://docs.github.com/en/get-started/quickstart/fork-a-repo)).